Johnny Miller: Professional career

-Miller finished his career with 25 PGA Tour wins and 105 top-10 finishes.
+Miller's final PGA Tour victory came in semiretirement at the 1994 AT&T Pebble Beach National Pro-Am, at age 46.
+He finished his career with 25 PGA Tour wins and 105 top-10 finishes.
 Miller finished runner-up three times at The Masters in 1971, 1975 and 1981.
-The only major championship Miller failed to have a top-3 finish in is the PGA Championship.
 He played on two Ryder Cup teams, 1975 and 1981.
 He was inducted into the World Golf Hall of Fame in 1998.

-In 2012, Fred Couples described Miller as "probably the best ball-striker ever".
+Fred Couples referred to Miller as "probably the best ball-striker ever".
+Jack Nicklaus described Miller as "the best short iron player ever."

-Subsequent career
+Broadcasting career

+In 1990, Miller began work as a broadcaster for NBC Sports.
 Although Miller became eligible for the Senior PGA Tour in 1997, he decided to forgo regular play on the senior tour in part due to the strain the sport puts on the knees of a player.
-Instead, he has focused on his role as lead golf analyst for NBC Sports' limited golf schedule and other business ventures.
-This was despite his victory in the 1994 AT&T Pebble Beach National Pro-Am, at age 46, after he had semi-retired in 1990 to take up broadcasting.
+He remained as lead analyst for NBC Sports' limited golf schedule and has pursued other business ventures.
+Miller typically was paired with broadcaster Dan Hicks and called numerous events including the U.S. Open, U.S. Amateur and Ryder Cup.

 As a commentator, Miller became known for his straightforward and sometimes blunt remarks, which sometimes earned him the enmity of players.
 One example came on June 16, 2008, when he referred to Rocco Mediate during the broadcast of the U.S. Open's 18-hole playoff as "looking like the guy who cleans Tiger Woods' pool."
 Miller said that "guys with the name of Rocco don't get on the trophy, do they?"
 Mediate, who has battled many physical problems throughout his career, nevertheless played superbly, and took the heavily favored Woods to an 18-hole playoff (and one extra sudden-death hole) before losing.
 Mediate later laughed off the remarks and Miller later apologized for his comments, saying: "I chose my words poorly and in the future will be more careful."
 He added that his intention was to "convey my affection and admiration for Rocco's everyman qualities and had absolutely nothing to do with his heritage."

 In 2012, Miller revealed that Tiger Woods once asked him to be his coach.
-Woods asked if Miller would give him lessons after Jack Nicklaus had told Woods that Miller was "the best short iron player ever".
 Miller said that he declined the offer from Woods because of his commitment to NBC Sports and a desire to spend time with his children and grandchildren.